kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/README.md

 ## Summary
 This lab is intended for educational purposes only.
 Use outside of a lab environment should be done at the operators risk.
 Cisco assumes no liability for incorrect usage.

+This lab is intended to help drive adoption of Rest-API, and will be added to over time with various use cases.
+The Public Workspace will mirror the changes and be kept up to date as well.
+Our hope is that this helps explain how the Rest-API are used and goes a little further in helping to explain and document them.

+## Feedback
+If you found this set of Labs helpful, please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.